django-auth-ldap/django-auth-ldap/docs/source/reference.rst

         :meth:`~django_auth_ldap.backend.LDAPBackend.ldap_to_django_username`.
         You can get information about the LDAP user via ``ldap_user.dn`` and ``ldap_user.attrs``.
-The return value must be the same as :meth:`~django.db.models.query.QuerySet.get_or_create`: an (instance,
+The return value must be the same as :meth:`~django.db.models.query.QuerySet.get_or_create`--an (instance,
-        created) two-tuple.

-        The default implementation calls ``<model>.objects.get_or_create()``,
-        using a case-insensitive query and creating new users with lowercase usernames.
-The user model is obtained from :meth:`~django_auth_ldap.backend.LDAPBackend.get_user_model`.
-A subclass
+        created) two-tuple--although the instance does not need to be saved yet.

+        The default implementation looks for the username with a case-insensitive query; if it's not found, the model returned by :meth:`~django_auth_ldap.backend.LDAPBackend.get_user_model` will be
+        created with the lowercased username.
+New users will not be saved to the database until after the :data:`django_auth_ldap.backend.populate_user`
+        signal has been sent.

-        may override this to associate LDAP users to Django users any way it likes.
+        A subclass may override this to associate LDAP users to Django users any way it likes.

     .. method:: ldap_to_django_username(username)